 Potential impacts to floodplains and wetlands for all aspects of the proposed Lake Charles CCS Project and any connected actions would be evaluated in the EIS.
-If potential impacts are identified, DOE will include a floodplain and wetland assessment in the EIS, in accordance with its regulations in 10 CFR part 1022, Compliance with Floodplain and Wetland Environmental Review Requirements.
+If potential impacts are identified, DOE will include a floodplain and wetland assessment in the EIS, in accordance with its Start Printed Page 24011regulations in 10 CFR part 1022, Compliance with Floodplain and Wetland Environmental Review Requirements.

 DOE intends to address the issues listed below when considering the potential impacts resulting from the construction and operation of the Lake Charles CCS Project and any connected actions.
 This list is neither intended to be all-inclusive, nor to be a predetermined set of potential impacts.
 The list is presented to facilitate public comment on the planned scope of the EIS.
 Additions to or deletions from the list may occur as a result of this scoping process.
 The preliminary list of potentially affected resources or activities and their related environmental issues includes: